amir4929/dsre-tech-challenge/README.md

-# DSRE Technical Challenge
+# SRE Technical Challenge

-This is the DSRE Tech challenge.
-We use this challenge to help measure a candidate's technical capabilities and fit for working at DSRE.
+This is the SRE Tech challenge.
+We use this challenge to help measure a candidate's technical capabilities and fit for working at SRE.

 The scope of this challenge is to deploy a simple GTD application backed by a PostgreSQL database into a cloud environment of your choice (AWS, Azure, or GCP).